-Transferring blastocysts following IVF also provides another potential benefit – reduction of the possibility of multiple pregnancy.
+Blastocyst Culture in India follows IVF also provides another potential benefit – reduction of the possibility of multiple pregnancy.
 Some 2 or 3-day-old embryos do not have the capacity to become high quality blastocysts and a viable pregnancy.
 However, on day two or three of culture we do not have reliable methods to determine which embryos will be viable long-term, and which ones will arrest their development within a day or 2.
 By culturing embryos out to the blastocyst stage we will find that some of them have not become blastocysts – allowing us an opportunity to choose the most competent embryos for transfer.
 We can then transfer fewer embryos and still obtain high pregnancy success rates – with little or no risk for high order (triplets or higher) multiple pregnancy.

 Disadvantages of Blastocyst Transfer

-If the IVF clinic is proficient at blastocyst culture and has excellent quality control in the laboratory, there should really not be any disadvantages to day 5 blastocyst transfer.
+If the IVF clinic is proficient at Blastocyst Culture in India and has excellent quality control in the laboratory, there should really not be any disadvantages to day 5 blastocyst transfer.
 However, if the culture environment is suboptimal, delayed embryo development and even embryonic arrest will occur – at least in some cases.
 Therefore, if the culture system and quality control in an IVF lab are inconsistent – good results will not be obtained with extended culture to day 5.
 Such programs will do better with day 3 embryo transfers – putting back the embryos earlier, before they are “stressed” too much in the weak culture environment.
 Another possible disadvantage is that some IVF clinics charge an extra fee for day 5 culture and transfer.